gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 ### Specifying Apollo options

-You can specify Apollo options through `apollo` section of `gourmet_config.js` as below.
+You can specify Apollo options through the `apollo` section of `gourmet_config.js` as below.

 ```js
 // gourmet_config.js